DYMG

 DYMG (103.1 FM), broadcasting as 103.1 Brigada News FM, is a radio station owned and operated by Brigada Mass Media Corporation.
 The station's studio and transmitter are located at Capitol Shopping Center, Benigno S. Aquino Dr., Brgy.
 Villamonte, Bacolod.
+The station broadcasts daily from 3:00 AM to 10:00 PM.
 DYMG is the pioneer FM station in Bacolod.

 History

-It was inaugurated in 1978 under the ownership of Westwind Broadcasting Corporation as Magik 103 with a Top 40 format.
+The station was inaugurated in 1978 under the ownership of Westwind Broadcasting Corporation as Magik 103 with a Top 40 format.
 In 1999, the station rebranded as Y103.
 In 2005, the Armed Forces of the Philippines acquired the station and rebranded it as Radyo Kumando with a music & news format.
 In May 2018, Brigada Mass Media acquired the station and rebranded it as Brigada News FM.